RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Numerical results

 To assess whether the observations concerning Figure \ref{fig:reconstruct_noisy_shapes} extend to other liver and rectangle shapes, Table \ref{tab:recon_metrics_noisy_data_rectangles} presents the average and median reconstruction errors between the reconstructed shapes and the ground truth noiseless shapes.
 Comparing the values to Table \ref{tab:recon_metrics_test_set_rectangles}, we notice that on the rectangles dataset, the model with Riemannian LDDMM regularization is much less sensitive to the noise than the model with the non-Riemannian regularization.
 On the liver dataset, the median values are relatively stable for both models.
 Moreover, the average reconstruction errors of both models are not influenced much by a noise level of $0.01$.
 However, when increasing the standard deviation to $0.02$, the non-Riemannian model attains a much bigger average reconstruction error.
 In contrast, the Riemannian model attains a similar average error to the scenario with a $0.01$ noise level.

-The latter observation can be related to Figure \ref{fig:reconstruct_noisy_shapes} where the liver reconstructions obtained via the non-Riemannian model are dependent on the noise level.
+The latter observation is related to Figure \ref{fig:reconstruct_noisy_shapes} where the liver reconstructions obtained via the non-Riemannian model depend on the noise level.
 As discussed in Section \ref{sec:template_deformation}, the non-Riemannian regularization encourages a rapid transition to the target shape followed by smaller deformations for fine-tuning.
 Such large displacements can cause sensitivity to small changes and might yield worse or different reconstructions.
-Disallowing such large displacements by applying the Riemannian regularization to the velocity vector fields stabilizes the problem.
+Disallowing such large displacements via the Riemannian velocity field regularization stabilizes the problem.

-Finally, we again notice a difference between the rectangle and liver dataset, which again stems from the learned Fréchet mean.
-In the case of the rectangles dataset, the pointwise loss model does not learn a physically plausible Fréchet mean of the data and the end of the template deformations do not correspond to test rectangles.
-In contrast, on the liver dataset a physically plausible template is learned and the end of the template deformations do correspond to livers.
-These observations strengthen our finding, as discussed in Section \ref{sec:generalizability_shape_encoding}, that a physically plausible Fréchet mean, and hence LDDMM physical consistency, enhances generalization performance.
+In summary, the physical consistency obtained by the Riemannian regularization improves robustness.
+The improved robustness is largest on data with a clear Riemannian prior that not only promotes small $\norm{v}_{L^2(\Omega)}$, such as the rigidity prior of the rectangles dataset.